aws-samples/pixel-streaming-on-eks/docs/DEPLOY_DEMO.md

 - You have built an Unreal Engine Pixel Streaming application using the instructions [here](./UNREAL_ENGINE_EN.md)
 - The required AWS IAM permissions (IAM roles, IAM users, etc.) are set.
     - Administrator-level privileges are necessary.
-- You're logged in to Docker with a GitHub account linked to your Unreal Engine account. << TODO Do we need this if we use own game binary?
+- You're logged in to Docker with a GitHub account linked to your Unreal Engine account.
     - For authentication methods, please refer to  [Working with the Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#container-registry%E3%81%A7%E3%81%AE%E8%AA%8D%E8%A8%BC).
-    TODO personal access token classic, scope: read/write/delete:packages
+Make sure to set up the personal access token (classic) with the scope to `read/write/delete:packages` as described in the documentation.

 - The necessary software is installed.
     - Node.js (LTS version)
     - Docker